Shinobi (series): The Revenge of Shinobi (1989)

-In Japan it is known as The Super Shinobi.
-The debut of the ninja on the Mega Drive/Genesis console, The Revenge of Shinobi was widely praised at the time of its release and long one of the most popular games on the Mega Drive/Genesis and is regarded as the best entry in the series by many.
-Its soundtrack was written by composer Yuzo Koshiro.
+Known as The Super Shinobi in Japan, The Revenge of Shinobi was the series Mega Drive/Genesis debut.
+Featuring a soundtrack by composer Yuzo Koshiro, the game is widely regarded as the best entry in the series.

 Shadow Dancer: The Secret of Shinobi (1990)

 The Mega Drive/Genesis version of Shadow Dancer, titled Shadow Dancer: The Secret of Shinobi and is a different game from the arcade original.
-The backstory differs between regional releases, giving the unnamed protagonist from the arcade version an identity - the Japanese version establishes him as Hayate, the estranged son of Joe Musashi; while the manuals for the English language versions claims that he is Joe Musashi himself.
+The backstory differs between regional releases, giving the unnamed protagonist from the arcade version an identity - the Japanese version establishes him as Hayate, the estranged son of Joe Musashi; while the manuals for the English language versions claim that he is Joe Musashi himself.
 Although the basic gameplay is similar to the arcade version, little of the actual game content — from levels to character art — is the same.

 The Cyber Shinobi (1991)

 The Cyber Shinobi was a Master System exclusive title, released as a follow-up to the Master System port of the original Shinobi.
 The Cyber Shinobi is notorious for being one of the worst games in the series.
-Since it is mentioned in the manual that the hero's grandfather defeated Neo Zeed, the Joe Musashi-character in this game appears to be the grandson of the original Joe Musashi.
+Since it is mentioned in the manual that the hero's grandfather defeated Neo Zeed, the Joe Musashi character in this game appears to be the grandson of the original Joe Musashi.

 The G.G.
 Shinobi (1991)

 The debut of Shinobi on the Game Gear system was titled Shinobi, though in Japan it was known as The GG Shinobi (The Game Gear Shinobi) and the game still carries this name internally in all regions.
 Its gameplay is largely reminiscent of The Revenge of Shinobi.
-In a take on the Japanese Super Sentai series, Shinobi revolves around the quest of five coloured ninjas (red, pink, blue, yellow and green) to bring down a powerful crime organization.
+In a take on the Japanese Super Sentai series, Shinobi revolves around the quest of five coloured ninjas (red, pink, blue, yellow, and green) to bring down a powerful crime organization.
 The game starts with the player just controlling the red ninja and then freeing more and more of his compatriots as he progresses through each level.
 The soundtrack was once again composed by Yuzo Koshiro.